Find Grad Schools

 50% Women

 Medical College of Wisconsin is the 11th most popular school in the nation for students seeking a doctor's degree in microbiology and immunology.
 Each year, around 1,500 students seeking various degrees attend the university.
 During the most recent year for which we have data, 4 people received their doctor's degree in microbiology and immunology from Medical College of Wisconsin.
-Around 25% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+About 50% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 4 Yearly Graduations